-Have you ever been in Hip Flexor Hell?
+Have you ever been in Hip Flexor Pain Hell?
 It’s a rough, painful place.
 If you’ve been there, you know what I am talking about.
 And for those of you who aren’t sure if you’ve been there, let me highlight some of the fun possibilities:

-You can barely get out of the car.
+- Can barely get out of the car.

-You stay bent over for quite awhile after sitting and have to concentrate on standing up.
+- Stay bent over for quite awhile after sitting and have to concentrate on standing up.

-You can’t get your hips through in your golf game.
+- Can’t get your hips through in your golf game.

-Your back is arched and your abs stick out.
+- Back is arched and your abs stick out.

-Your belt buckle is 3 inches lower than the back of the belt.
+- Belt buckle is 3 inches lower than the back of the belt.